-Beginning April 18, 2020, the Alameda County Public Health Department is requiring that members of the public wear face coverings to prevent the spread of COVID-19 (PDF) in three main settings:
+Previously (April 18, 2020), the Alameda County Public Health Department required that members of the public wear face coverings to prevent the spread of COVID-19 (PDF) in three main settings:

 The order provides limited exceptions to the face covering requirements for people such as young children and those who are unable to remove a face covering without assistance.

 View the Centers for Disease Control and Prevention's tutorial on how to make, wear, and clean face coverings (en Español).
 According to the CDC, it is critical to maintain six feet of social distance even when wearing a face covering.
 Face coverings are not a substitute for social distancing.

 Patients with COVID-19 have reportedly had mild to severe respiratory illness.
 Symptoms can include fever, cough, shortness of breath or difficulty breathing, chills, muscle pain, headache, sore throat, new loss of the senses of taste or smell.
 Symptoms may appear 2-14 days after exposure.
 Seek medical attention if you experience these symptoms.